Icinga/icinga2/doc/8-cli-commands.md

 ### Config Validation

 The `--validate` option can be used to check if your configuration files contain errors.
-If any errors are found the exit status is 1, otherwise 0 is returned.
+If any errors are found, the exit status is 1, otherwise 0 is returned.
 More details in the [configuration validation](8-cli-commands.md#config-validation) chapter.